PCOS and Alcohol

 If you want to have a libation here are the things that you can do so that it doesn’t aggravate your hormones and PCOS symptoms.

-· Avoid surgery, mixed drinks.
+• Avoid sugary, mixed drinks.
 These types of drinks aren’t good for anyone.
 They are calorie-heavy and wreak havoc on your blood sugar levels.
 Avoid these types of drinks at all costs.
-Besides, there are much better options that you could be enjoying.
+Besides, there are much better options that you could enjoy.

-· Avoid unhealthy snacking while drinking.
+• Avoid unhealthy snacking while drinking.
 When we drink we tend to get the munchies.
 This can lead to a lot of unwanted calories.
 And unfortunately, a lot of calories can lead to unwanted pounds.
-If you need to snack try nuts or veggies sticks.
+If you need to snack, try nuts or veggie sticks.

 Now let’s get to the good part.
 Here are some cocktails for you to enjoy that are PCOS-friendly.